SterbenVD/stovfl_clone/readme.md

 Most of the setup files are located in 'config' folder of backend.
 Following are the steps to make the database.

-- Follow instructions in 'Stepsdb.txt'
+- Follow instructions in 'Stepsdb.txt.
 - Read 'cdb.sql' in postgresql after creating the database 'cqadb'.
 - Read 'readdata.sql' in postgresql after placing the csv files in 'Data' folder of backend.
-- Uncomment the lines in 'index.js' of backend and let it sync and populate the table(s) by running the backend code
+- Uncomment the lines in 'index.js' of backend and let it sync and populate the table(s) by running the backend code.
 - Comment out the lines again.
 The Database is now ready.

 #### Code Setup